How to Apply Makeup to More

 Use powder sparingly

+To finish our tutorial discussing how to apply makeup to mature skin we wanted to touch on the use of face powder.
 If you have any parts of your face that are prone to going oily as the day goes on, take some tissue and blot the area lightly.
 While oil production does decrease as your skin ages it doesn’t completely stop, so for some people applying a mattifying powder on the T-zone or the cheeks is still necessary.
 A light dusting of theCode8 Matte Velour Powder should do the trick.Containing Corn Starch and Silica, it absorbs oil but still feels creamy on the skin so you don’t have to worry about dryness that could accidentally draw attention to your fine lines.